 Second Supervisor: Dr Lloyd Bowen

-I am also co-organiser of ‘SHARE with Schools’, a ‘Widening Access and Community Engagement Initiative’ within the School of History, Archaeology and Religion at Cardiff University.
+Postgraduate Co-ordinator of ‘SHARE with Schools’, a Widening Access and Community Engagement Initiative in the School of History, Archaeology and Religion at Cardiff University.

 Public Engagement Ambassador with the National Co-ordinating Centre for Public Engagement (NCCPE).

 - Co-organiser of the first SHARE Postgraduate Multidisciplinary Research Symposium, Cardiff University (September 2013).

 - Co-organiser of the annual Welsh History Postgraduate Symposium (2012-13).

 - Co-organiser of the SHARE Postgraduate Research Afternoon (March 2012).

 - Co-organiser of a two-day interdisciplinary conference, ‘Myths, Legends and Folklore’, at Cardiff University (May 2011).

 - Co-organiser of the monthly SHARE Postgraduate Seminar Series (January-July 2011).